Arthur Atye: Life

 He acted as secretary to Robert Dudley, 1st Earl of Leicester.
 Later he worked for Robert Devereux, 2nd Earl of Essex, and translated political works from Spanish.
 He was knighted in 1603.

 Atye was also one of the trading group in Leicester's circle involved in commerce with Morocco, with Alexander Avenon and Richard Staper.
 The merchant Benedict Barnham left money to Atye and his wife.

 Atye was residing at Kilburn when he died; he owned property in several other locations around London, including Harrow-on-the-Hill where he was buried.
 His eldest son and heir Robert was still a minor.

 Family

 Atye married first Anne Quarles, the widow of William Ricthorne, who died in 1583; there were no children of the marriage.
-He then Judith, daughter of Walter Hungerford of Cadenham.
+He then married Judith, daughter of Walter Hungerford of Cadenham.
 Wiltshire.
 They had three or four sons, and a daughter.
 His widow married Sir John Dormer.